MikeZeDev/StreamNotifier/README.md

 ## About & Technical details

-I wrote this program because it useful for me, and because i wanted to try some .Net features.
+I wrote this program because its useful for me, and because i wanted to try some .Net features.

 * C#